In 2009 the Texas State Cancer Advocacy Movement for Colleges and Outreach (CAMCO) was formed by students, staff, faculty and community volunteers.

 Together, our team members recruit hundreds of students from a variety of student organizations, along with cancer nonprofit organizations (NPOs) and nongovernmental organizations (NGOs), to conduct educational student-centered annual events and marrow drives.

-Each year the program sends over 30 students and faculty to Hispanic Serving Institutions of higher education in south and central Texas.
-The program trains local students in becoming marrow ambassadors to educate and commit donors to the national registry.
+Working with the National Marrow Donor Program, Be The Match, the program conducts marrow drives at Texas State, and also sends over 30 students and faculty to Hispanic Serving Institutions of higher education in south and central Texas at an outreach initiative.
+The program trains students in becoming marrow ambassadors to educate and commit donors to the national registry.

 By implementing cancer prevention education and behavioral change activities, we hope to fulfill our mission to encourage our students to

-CAMCO is proud to partner with Colleges Against Cancer.
+CAMCO is proud to support Colleges Against Cancer.

-The Texas State chapter works with local offices and national leadership to support the Society's efforts.
+The Texas State chapter works with local offices and national leadership to support the American Cancer Society's efforts.